Postpartum depression: Hotlines & telephone interviews

 Hotlines, chat lines, and telephone interviews offer immediate, emergency support for those experiencing PPD.
-Telephone-based peer support can be effective in the prevention and treatment of postpartum depression among women at high-risk.
-Established examples of telephone hotlines include: National Alliance on Mental Illness: 800-950-NAMI (6264), National Suicide Prevention Lifeline: 800-273-TALK (8255), Postpartum Support International: 800-944-4PPD (4773), and SAMHSA's National Hotline: 1-800-662-HELP (4357).
+Telephone-based peer support can be effective in the prevention and treatment of postpartum depression among women at high risk.
+Established examples of telephone hotlines include the National Alliance on Mental Illness: 800-950-NAMI (6264), National Suicide Prevention Lifeline: 800-273-TALK (8255), Postpartum Support International: 800-944-4PPD (4773), and SAMHSA's National Hotline: 1-800-662-HELP (4357).
 Postpartum Health Alliance has an immediate, 24/7 support line in San Diego/San Diego Access and Crisis Line at (888) 724–7240, in which you can talk with mothers who have recovered from PPD and trained providers.

 However, hotlines can lack cultural competency which is crucial in quality healthcare, specifically for people of color.
-Calling the police or 911, specifically for mental health crises, is dangerous for many people of color.
+Calling the police or 911, specifically for mental health crises, is thought to be dangerous for many people of color.
 Culturally and structurally competent emergency hotlines are a huge need in PPD care.